kartik-v/yii2-context-menu/README.md

 yii2-context-menu
 =================

-A context menu extension for Yii framework 2.0 based on the [bootstrap-contextmenu plugin](https://github.com/sydcanem/bootstrap-contextmenu) styled for Bootstrap 3.
+A context menu extension for Yii framework 2.0 that allows you to add and render a context menu to any element on the page.
+A context menu is a pop up menu that one initiates on any element by right clicking the mouse in that target element.
+This widget is a wrapper for the

-## ContextMenu

-`\kartik\cmenu\ContextMenu`
+[bootstrap-contextmenu plugin](https://github.com/sydcanem/bootstrap-contextmenu) which is styled for Bootstrap 3.
+The widget uses the `\yii\bootstrap\Dropdown` widget to generate a dropdown menu.

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/context-menu) on usage of the extension.